Many new moms wonder about this! Ask yourself these questions:

 To Prevent Engorgement

 Make sure your baby has your entire nipple and most of the areola well into his/her mouth.

-Nurse on demand, at least 10 times or more every 24 hours.
+Nurse on demand, at least 10 times or more every 24 hours in the early weeks.

-Respond to baby’s early signs of readiness to feed and feed day and night when those early signs are observed.
+Watch for baby’s early signs of readiness to feed.
+Feed day and night when you see these early signs.

 Keep baby skin-to-skin.

 Place a warm—not hot—washcloth on breasts or take a warm shower before feeding to help your milk flow.